Cloudymizu/calsafe-backend/README.md

 # How to Setup Development Server for CalSafe:

+## Attention
+Currently, the main branch is supposed to be deployed onto Heroku.
+However, the localdev branch is currently the only one working on development on your computer.
+The main branch is still in the process of currently being deployed.

 ## You will need to Install:
   - PostgreSQL with GIS tools
   - Python